Master of Science in Computer Science

 The Computer Science electives must be at the 500 level or above.
 If a core area has been satisfied, any additional course taken in that core area may be counted as an elective.
 Up to six credits of 500-level courses may be taken outside the program with departmental approval.
 These credits may be earned at Duquesne or at other approved institutions, including at Carnegie Mellon or the University of Pittsburgh through cross-registration.

 The graduate director assists all MSCS students with questions about courses and program requirements.
 The director will also guide students to other Duquesne offices for answers to questions outside the scope of the program itself.

 There are no comprehensive examinations required for the MSCS degree.

 All students are required to have an overall 3.0 Quality Point Average (QPA) for the program in order to graduate.
 Students with a lower QPA after earning 30 credits will need to take additional coursework in order to attempt to improve their QPA.

 Combined BS/MS Degrees Program

-Qualified undergraduate students in computer science can enroll in a combined BS/MS degrees program after they have earned at least 60 credits toward their undergraduate degree.
-Under this program, students can potentially earn a Master's of Science in Computer Science degree with one year of study after completing their Bachelor's, rather than the normal two years.
+Qualified undergraduate students in computer science can apply for a combined BS/MS degrees program after they have earned at least 60 credits toward their undergraduate degree.
+Under this program, students can potentially earn a Master's of Science in Computer Science degree with one year of study after completing their Bachelor's, rather than the two or more years that might otherwise be required.
 An MSCS degree can provide significant economic value.
-For instance, a recent report showed that the 2019 average starting salaries for graduates holding master's degrees in computer science were $13,927 more than the averages for those with only bachelor's degrees.
-And this is only the average difference in the first year of what could be a long career.
+For instance, a recent report projected that the 2022 average starting salaries for graduates holding master's degrees in computer science will be 8.5% more than the averages for those with only bachelor's degrees.
+And of course this is only the average difference in the first year of what could be a long career.